 Please visit the Connect Locally page and enter your zip code to connect with your local Girls on the Run council.

 Thank you so much for your interest in empowering girls throughout the world!
-There are certain legal requirements involved with taking the Girls on the Run program outside of the United States and, while we are exploring pilot options, there is currently a hold on starting councils internationally.
+There are certain legal requirements involved with taking the Girls on the Run program to new countries.
+Currently, we have councils in the United States and Canada only.
+Additional international expansion is currently on hold.
 We do keep record of individuals with an interest in introducing Girls on the Run to other countries and will reach out when expansion is available.
 Please complete an international inquiry form.

 Girls on the Run is a program like no other!
 Girls will have fun, make friends, increase their physical activity levels and learn important life skills.
 We are a nonprofit organization, not a school-sponsored club or sports program.
 Therefore, we rely on registration fees, donations, sponsorships and other support to provide a safe, inclusive and one-of-a-kind experience for your girl.
 The registration cost varies by council, and financial assistance is available.
 Please connect with your local council to learn more.

 Unlike other programs, Girls on the Run combines both life skills learning and physical activity.
 The program fee includes lessons led by caring and trained Girls on the Run Coaches, an official Girls on the Run T-shirt, all program materials including activity sheets and lap counters, registration for the end-of-season celebratory 5K, a 5K finisher’s medal, and most importantly, friendships, fun and lessons to last a lifetime!
 The fee varies by community and financial assistance is available.
 Please contact your local council to learn more.